NordicSemiconductor/Android-BLE-Library/example/game/Readme.md

 ## About the game
 This is a simple quiz game that could be played by multiple players.
-The game will include a server that will host the game and one or more clients.
+It includes a server that will host the game and one or more clients.
 Each participant will be given a question and multiple answers from which they must choose one.
 A timer will appear at the top of the screen, allowing the user to choose the correct answer within a given time limit.
 Only one response per question will be allowed.